Justices of the Peace Act 1361: The role of justice of the peace

-The role of justice of the peace, now often known as magistrates, originates from the Justices of the Peace Act 1361.
+The role of justice of the peace, now often known as magistrates, originates from the act.
 The powers and responsibilities of them have altered over their long history.
 A justice of the peace held powerful sentencing powers such as hanging, whipping and penal transportation.
 Justices of the peace gained an array of duties such as dealing with local infrastructures such as roads and bridges, and regulating weights and measures used by traders.
 Many of the duties of justice of the peace, due to the development of local administration, were transferred to local government authorities.

 As of 2018, about 21,500 volunteers service as a justice of the peace in magistrates' courts.
 Typically, they deal with low-level offences and crimes, and deal with 95% of criminal cases taken to court.
 The maximum sentence a magistrates' court can impose is six months imprisonment for a single offence, or 12 months imprisonment for multiple offences, and an unlimited fine.
 A magistrates' court is the starting point for the majority of the most serious types of crime that are later committed to the Crown Court.
-An appeal court against a decision made in a Magistrate Court is the appeal is heard by two Justice of the Peace sitting with a Judge.
+An appeal court against a decision made in a magistrates' court is the appeal is heard by two Justice of the Peace sitting with a Judge.

 In addition to criminal cases, magistrates also hear youth court cases, involving people under 18 years old, civil cases, such as non-payment of Council Tax, and sit in family proceedings courts.

 Breach of the peace

-The Justices of the Peace Act 1361 permitted a justice of the peace to bind over people who disturbed the peace to provide recognisance to ensure their future good conduct.
+The act permitted a justice of the peace to bind over people who disturbed the peace to provide recognisance to ensure their future good conduct.

 A breach of the peace can occur at any place, including private houses.
 The modern definition of a breach of the peace is: